Having a Firewall is important.

 Firewalls are either categorized by their general structure or by their method of operation.
 They can be divided into eight types:

-2 Costly Things Businesses Get Wrong about Firewalls
+2 Costly Things Businesses Get Wrong about a Firewall

 Your business is not “too small” for a cyberattack.
 So it’s not too small for a firewall.

-One of the common misconceptions that business owners and managers have is that only large companies and financial corporations need firewalls to protect their networks.
-Statistics, however, reveal a different reality.
+It’s that only large companies and financial corporations need firewalls.
+But everyone needs to protect their networks.
+And statistics reveal a different reality.

 78% of cyber-attack victims are SMALL businesses.
 It’s obvious that no company is “too small” to be a target for cybercriminals.
 Sadly, 60% of those small businesses don’t survive a cyberattack.